 What is Red Mite

-Red Mite is undoubtedly the chicken pest which is absolutely the scourge of chicken keepers.
+Red Mite is undoubtedly the chicken pest which is absolutely the scourge of all chicken keepers.
 This evil chicken pest has earned its fearsome reputation.
 Why?
 It will hide in the tiniest of teeny tiny crevices, cracks or grooves in your coop by day.
 By night it will come hunting for a blood meal and your chickens are top choice of menu items.

 Red Mite are the size of a full stop so how can they cause harm?